Club Comunicaciones (Mercedes)

-Club Comunicaciones (Mercedes) is an Argentine sports club located in Mercedes, Corrientes.
-It is best known for its basketball team, which currently plays in the Liga Nacional de Básquet (LNB), the top division of the Argentine league system.
+Club Comunicaciones is an Argentine sports club located in the city of Mercedes in Corrientes Province.
+Founded n 1957, the club is mostly known for its basketball team, which currently plays in the La Liga Argentina de Básquet (LLA), the second division of the Argentine league system.

 The club is internationally known because some of its players have represented their South American national teams at the FIBA Americas Championship.